 Left 4 Dead is one of those core Valve properties locked away for far too long.
 When both games in the series were released, they were genre-defining experiences, but that door has remained shut for well over a decade.
 Enter Back 4 Blood, a game developed by Turtle Rock Studios, formerly known as Valve South, and the first Left 4 Dead game developers before becoming an independent studio in 2011.
 Given they are no longer connected to Valve, they cannot use the Left 4 Dead IP and set out to make their own series.
 Regardless of how you feel about the potential of Left 4 Dead 3, this is not that game.
 Here is how Back 4 Blood is different from Left 4 Dead.

-The survivors (Cleaners)
+The Survivors (Cleaners)

-The infected (Ridden)
+The Infected (Ridden)

-A (hopefully) evolved Game Director
+An evolved Game Director

-Like Left 4 Dead, Back 4 Blood has a feature built-in that will change your experience every time you play.
-The Game Director, as it is called, is hopefully an evolved successor to the AI Director.
-The Director would mostly change medkit and weapon spawns throughout the map and little else in the past.
-For Back 4 Blood, the Director should affect much more.
-Turtle Rock has stated that the Game Director will change modifiers, the overall environment, and more.
-While the changes in Left 4 Dead were significant for their time, Back 4 Blood needs the Game Director to be the next big thing to push everything forward.
-If it does the bare minimum, it could feel underwhelming.
+Like Left 4 Dead, Back 4 Blood has a feature built-in that will slightly change your experience every time you play.
+The Game Director, as it is called, is an evolved successor to the AI Director.
+The AI Director in Left 4 Dead would mostly change medkit and weapon spawns throughout the map and little else in the past.
+For Back 4 Blood, the Game Director affects a bit more.
+Not only does it decide item and enemy spawns, but it also plays into the Card System present in the game.
+It plays Corruption Cards that change how the environment, enemies, and other factors play out through each level.

 Weapon pick-ups and attachments